tolstenko/coolify-documentation/coolify/building-blocks.md

 Imagine you would like to deploy a Wordpress application, you would need a database, a web server and a PHP runtime.
 You could create a service that consists of these resources, grouped together and created automatically for you.
 Each resource in a service could be deployed to a different server.

 ## Proxy
 A server could have a proxy that is used to route traffic to the right resource.
-It is not mandatory, but it is recommended to use a proxy.
+It is not mandatory, but it is highly recommended to use a proxy.

 ## Destination
 Destination defines the type of the containerization technology you would like to use.
 It could be Docker, Docker Swarm or Kubernetes.